eric-waldman/oclare-static/documentation/classroom.md

 tags:
   - documentation
 ---
-The Classroom subtab offers the ability to view all the data that students have entered in a specific lab, and is only accessible to teachers.
+The Classroom subtab is only accessible to teachers and offers the ability to view all the data that students have entered in a specific lab.

 ## The Landing Page

-Upon clicking the subtab, you’ll be navigated to a classlist, containing the names and emails of each student.
+Upon clicking the subtab, you will be navigated to a classlist, containing the names and emails of each student.
 Clicking on either will direct you to the student’s lab report, starting from the first subtab.

 The top three buttons display the class data in three different ways.